Skip to main content

 7. Northern lights

 Senja and Central Troms are located far above the Arctic circle.
-The northern lights may put on a spectacular show for you, if you are visiting between September and April.
+If you are visiting between September and April, and if you're lucky, the northern lights will put on a spectacular show for you.

-Combine your northern lights hunt with a dog sled tour and camping in the pristine wilderness or staying in a lighthouse at Norwegian Wild.
+Combine your northern lights hunt with a dog sledding tour and camping in the pristine wilderness, or staying in a lighthouse at Norwegian Wild.

 8. Relaxation